Pierce County murder conviction overturned due to use of racist stereotype

 A Pierce County Prosecutor’s Office spokesperson said the office is deciding whether to ask the state Supreme Court to review the decision.

-Jurors convicted Joshua Kioni Ellis of second-degree murder for the death of 25-yar-old Wendi Traynor, and Ellis was sentenced to over 23 years in prison.
+Jurors convicted Joshua Kioni Ellis of second-degree murder for the death of 25-year-old Wendi Traynor, and Ellis was sentenced to over 23 years in prison.

 Prosecutors told jurors Ellis shot Traynor about a month after she had left their home in Kentucky and moved back to Washington.
 Her family found her body about a week after the shooting.